0.1 What is Shiny?

-Create dashboards that track important performance indicators, and facilitate drill down into surprising results.
+Create dashboards that track important high-level performance indicators, while facilitating drill down into metrics that need more investigation.

 Replace hundreds of pages of PDFs with interactive apps that allow the user to jump to the exact slice of the results that they care about.

 Communicate complex models to a non-technical audience with informative visualisations and interactive sensitivity analysis.

-Provide self-service data analysis for common workflows such as replacing email requests with a Shiny app that allows people to upload their own data and perform standard analyses.
+Provide self-service data analysis for common workflows, replacing email requests with a Shiny app that allows people to upload their own data and perform standard analyses.
 You can make sophisticated R analyses available to users with no programming skills.

 Create interactive demos for teaching statistics and data science concepts that allow learners to tweak inputs and observe the downstream effects of those changes in an analysis.

 In short, Shiny gives you the ability to pass on some of your R superpowers to anyone who can use the web.